What Unites 'No Country For Old Men' And 'There Will Be Blood'?

-In the future, when movie theaters are demolished and new films are directly uploaded into the “Netflix Presents The Visual Cortex!” parts of our brains, I’ll look back fondly on the truly indelible cinematic experiences of my life.
+In the future, when movie theaters are demolished and new films are directly uploaded to the “Netflix Presents The Visual Cortex!” parts of our brains, I’ll look back fondly on the truly indelible cinematic experiences of my life.
 Seeing Return Of The Jedi at age 5 while seated on my father’s lap.
 Running out of the theater the following year when that guy got his heart ripped out in Indiana Jones And The Temple Of Doom.
 My mom dragging me to When Harry Met Sally … at age 11 and then laughing hysterically as I winced during the fake orgasm scene.
 The time the manager had to admonish the audience for rowdiness during a drunken opening-night screening of Beavis & Butt-head Do America.
 Feeling so exhilarated by Kill Bill Vol. 1 that I had to go to back and see it three more times in the same week.

 And then there was the unforgettable thrill, in the fall and early winter of 2007, of seeing two of the greatest films of the 21st century, No Country For Old Men and There Will Be Blood, in quick succession.
-It’s rare to see a movie that you immediately feel is one of the most brilliant films you’ve ever encountered; this is the only instance where it occurred for me in the same moviegoing season.
+It’s rare to see a movie that you immediately feel is one of the most brilliant films you’ve ever encountered; this is the only instance where it occurred for me twice in the same moviegoing season.
 (Perhaps if I had been lucky enough to be alive in the early ’70s I’d have a higher batting average in this regard.)
 These films aren’t just masterpieces, they feel like they were made to be important, generation-defining masterpieces.
 They are stark, stern, handsome pictures filled with philosophical monologues about man’s brutality to man.
 And I refer specifically to men here — women are virtually absent from both movies, save for Kelly Macdonald’s impossibly warm performance in No Country For Old Men.
 But they endure as statements about supremely ambitious bad dudes, made by supremely ambitious sensitive dudes.
-They demand, and earn, respect.

-And yet those pretensions don’t weigh the movies down with portentous baggage — it never feels as though you’re supposed to love No Country For Old Men and There Will Be Blood.
-It’s more like you get swept up in their undeniable Old Testament-style power.
 In his review for the Village Voice, critic Scott Foundas called No Country For Old Men “a film of great, enveloping gravitas,” and that can certainly also be applied to There Will Be Blood.
+They demand, and earn, reverence.

 It might have been a coincidence, but this release-date synchronicity has conspired to make No Country Old Men and There Will Be Blood seem like one long movie, a revisionist Western about a man who finds great riches in the desert, and spends the rest of his life paying for it.
-Like an epic riff on The Treasure Of The Sierra Madre, a direct influence on Anderson and an implicit one on the Coens, they form a mournful, darkly comic elegy for the death of the American dream and a doom-laden warning about the unavoidable degradations of late capitalism.
+Like an epic riff on The Treasure Of The Sierra Madre, a direct influence on Paul Thomas Anderson and an implicit one on the Coen Brothers, they form a mournful, darkly comic elegy for the death of the American dream and a doom-laden warning about the unavoidable degradations of late capitalism.
 If you want to know how the West of No Country For Old Men became an amoral, hollowed-out wasteland lacking in all meaning and vitality, watch There Will Be Blood.
 If you’re curious about where the sociopathic greed and mirthless competition depicted in There Will Be Blood ultimately leads, watch No Country For Old Men.
 They are two sides of the same coin, tossed by a spiteful drunk who wants to drink your milkshake, friendo.

 In my memory, it feels like I saw them for the first time within a few weeks of each other.
 In reality, they came out about two months apart.
 No Country For Old Men arrived in theaters a few weeks before Thanksgiving, and There Will Be Blood went into wide release the day after Christmas.
 But I trust my memory anyway.
 They will forever belong on the same double-feature.
 (I did see them both at the same theater — shout-out to The Oriental on Milwaukee’s east side.)